Course

 Method of work

-Work forms include classroom instruction, group work, homework, exercises and guest lectures by industry professionals.
+Work forms include 2x2 weekly hours of classroom instruction, group work, homework, two hours of weekly exercises and guest lectures by industry professionals.

 This course is open to petroleum engineering master students and assessed master students from related fields.